 **Helpful tips and common mistakes

-Since the natural flavor of farro is nutty and savory, I decided to add deep flavors to compliment the grain.
-Roasted butternut squash, caramelized fennel and sauteed swiss chard all add depth to the stuffing without overwhelming the farro.
+Since the natural flavor of farro is nutty and savory, I decided to add deep flavors to complement the grain.
+Roasted butternut squash, caramelized fennel, and sauteed swiss chard all add depth to the stuffing without overwhelming the farro.

 If you are using farro in its whole grain form (not semiperlato), soak the grain in water overnight.
 Drain the following day and cook as you would rice.
 Skipping this step might mean breaking a tooth, just warning you!
 Even if you are using the semiperlato variation, you can still soak the farro overnight to shorten the cooking time the following day.
 The farro should be cooked in about 10 minutes as opposed to 30.
 (For those who are wondering, “semiperlato” simply means the grain has stripped down.
 Most are already sold in this form.

 Toss all the ingredients for the farro stuffing together and serve with your Thanksgiving dinner or as a side for a casual night in.
 Either way, this side will be a hit!

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.